R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers/vtol-guide.md

 VTOL is a mod manager for installing and managing mods for the Northstar client made for Titanfall 2.

 VTOL works on Windows only, and you can find links to download it on [Northstar's website](https://northstar.tf) or [VTOL's GitHub repo](https://github.com/R2NorthstarTools/VTOL).
 Installing it from the website automatically installs the latest version that will automatically update itself.
-On the GithHubn repo, you can download the newest version by clicking one of two options.
+On the GitHub repo, you can download the newest version by clicking one of two options.
 Note that the portable is just a `.exe` file, and not the installer, and as such it won't automatically update itself.

 ![VTOL installer download (on GitHub, automatically updates](../../images/vtol-download-github.png)